Partner Department: American & New England Studies Program

 - Graduate School application for the JD/MA in Preservation Studies

-- Official LSAT scores in lieu of the GRE (the Graduate School will coordinate submission of scores from the School of Law; the applicant need take no action for this to occur)
+- Official LSAT or GRE scores (the Graduate School will coordinate submission of scores from the School of Law; the applicant need take no action for this to occur)

 - Scholarly writing sample